ShorelineCrypto/adex_microbot/README.md

 # adex_microbot - Cheetahdex Wallet DEX Trading Bot for Cheetahcoin and Nengcoin
 #### Not Your Keys, Not your Coins
-#### Decentralization, Own your Private Keys with Komodo Wallet / Cheetahdex Wallet
+* Decentralization + privacy, Own your Private Keys with Komodo Wallet / Cheetahdex Wallet
-#### Suitable for micro trading market making on CHTA and NENG on KMD, DGB-segwit, USDT-PLG20, USDC-PLG20 and ARRR pairs
+* DEX market making on CHTA and NENG on KMD, DGB-segwit, USDT-PLG20, USDC-PLG20 and ARRR pairs
-#### Automatic start/stop scripts for liquidity pool or arbitrage mode
+* Automatic start/stop scripts for regular pool, AMM liquidity pool or arbitrage mode

 Cheetahdex or Komodo wallet (web/mobile/desktop) has its built-in atomic swap based decentralized exchange (DEX) that is very suitable for trading on small dollar amount with low fees.
 Because Nengcoin or Cheetahcoin has fast and consistent blockchain block time, a typical trade on supported pair can be